Deionised Water for Solar Panels: Why It Matters and Where to Get It in Australia

 You can use the right brush, the right technique, and the right time of day — and still leave your panels covered in white mineral haze if you use tap water.
 That haze doesn’t just look bad.
 It measurably reduces panel efficiency, and it accumulates with every successive tap-water cleaning.

-This guide explains the chemistry behind why water quality matters for solar panel cleaning, gives you the Australian tap water context, and runs through every practical option for getting the right water without overcomplicating it.
+Using deionised water for solar panels is the professional standard throughout Australia — and it’s easier and more affordable to obtain than most homeowners realise.
+This guide explains the chemistry behind why water quality matters for solar panel cleaning, gives you the Australian tap water context, and runs through every practical option for getting deionised water without overcomplicating it.

 Tap water contains dissolved minerals — predominantly calcium carbonate, magnesium sulphate, sodium chloride, and silica, in varying quantities depending on your water source and treatment system.
 These are measured as Total Dissolved Solids (TDS) in parts per million (ppm).

 When water evaporates from a warm panel surface (which happens quickly on an Australian day), these minerals are left behind as a crystalline residue — the white spots you see on windows left to air-dry.
-On solar panels, this creates three problems:
+On solar panels, deionised water eliminates this problem entirely because it contains virtually no minerals to leave behind.

 The white mineral deposits scatter and reflect incoming light, reducing the amount of photons that reach the solar cells below.
-Studies show that heavy mineral spotting can reduce panel output by 2–5% on its own — on top of any soiling that prompted the cleaning in the first place.
+Studies by CSIRO’s renewable energy division show that heavy mineral spotting can reduce panel output by 2–5% on its own — on top of any soiling that prompted the cleaning in the first place.

 Each successive cleaning with tap water adds another mineral layer.
 A panel that has been “cleaned” with tap water ten times over five years may have a significant mineral crust that actually makes it harder to clean properly — and requires professional-grade treatment to remove.